-When going north on the Strip, you’ll want to take a right just after the large motorcycle you’ll see rising above the Harley Davidson cafe.
+When going north on the Strip, you’ll want to take a right at Harmon Avenue, just before the busy Harmon corner shops in front of you.

 When going south on the Strip, Harmon will be the first left you take after you see Planet Hollywood on your left.
 It’s right after you pass the Cosmopolitan and before you get to the tall “Aria” sign on your right.

 Once you are on Harmon Avenue, you’ll simply want to stay in the left side of your lane and take the first left, at Planet Hollywood Way.
 The large red Planet Hollywood and Miracle Mile shop signs will be on your left.